Homer-Mctavish/phoenix-liveview-blog/priv/posts/2025/04-15-Hello.md

 %{
   title: "Hello World!",
-  author: "Jaime Iniesta",
+  author: "Sam Spearing",
   tags: ~w(hello),
-  description: "Our first blog post is here"
+  description: "The first blog post is here"
 }
 ---
 Yes, this is **the post** you've been waiting for.